Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 - at least one thread writes

-- no synchronization
+- there is no synchronization

-Go has a built-in detector:
+In Go, there is a built-in detector:

 go run -race main.go

-Preliminary Summary
+Preliminary result

 | Characteristic | Go | Java |